protocol/nft-website/docs/encyclopedia/part-1/types.md

   ![In 2022, a beverage company called Taika collaborated with Friends With Benefits DAO to create a unique Yerba Mate.
 The drinks were initially sold via NFT passes that could be redeemed for the drinks.
 Once the NFT was redeemed, the visual and metadata would update to indicate it had been used. ([Source](https://mate.taika.co/))](/docs/images/encyclopedia/backed.png)
   *In 2022, a beverage company called Taika collaborated with Friends With Benefits DAO to create a unique Yerba Mate.
 The drinks were initially sold via NFT passes that could be redeemed for the drinks.
 Once the NFT was redeemed, the visual and metadata would update to indicate it had been used. ([Source](https://mate.taika.co/))*

+## Method of Creation Types
-**Method of Creation Types** - In general, there are two broad categories of NFTs when it comes to how the media associated with them were created: generative and non-generative.
+In general, there are two broad categories of NFTs when it comes to how the media associated with them were created: generative and non-generative.
 On a broad level, these two terms refer to whether or not the final media was created “by hand” or if it was generated randomly with a computer script based on multiple pieces or elements.

 - **Generative** - A generative NFT is one which had its final form composited together randomly using a computer script that pulls from a pool of different media pieces.
 The individual pieces that make up the whole may have been created “by hand”, but the assembly was done through an automated process.